 This is one of Francis Ford Coppola’s personal retreats, he often stays here when he is writing.
 It’s a quaint hidden paradise and you’ll feel like it’s your home away from home while here.
 For art lovers, the common areas have massive paintings done by local Argentine artists.
 The hotel has levels of gardens, with a solar-heated pool, an outdoor barbecue parilla and a gorgeous terrace perfect for enjoying a peaceful breakfast.

 To further immerse yourself in art and culture you just need to step outside your door.
 Jardin Escondido is within walking distance from hip fashion and design boutiques, restaurants, bars, craft fairs, and abundant street culture.
-There is a fresh, artistic atmosphere in the neighborhood, which makes it especially popular with young, sophisticated Argentines and travelers.
+There is a fresh, artistic atmosphere in the neighborhood, which makes it especially popular with young, sophisticated Argentines and travellers.

 Palacio Duhau – Buenos Aires, Argentina